-HOW TO: Back up Your Private Key - PGP Desktop 10 for Windows
+HOW TO: Back up (Export) PGP Keypairs - Symantec Encryption Desktop for Windows

-This article describes how to backup a PGP Private key.
+This article describes how to backup a PGP keypair.

-If you lose your key and do not have a backed up copy from which to restore your key, you will never again be able to decrypt any information encrypted to your key.
-In a PGP Universal Server managed environment, you can, however, reconstruct your key if your PGP administrator has implemented a key restoration policy for your company.
+If you lose your key and do not have a backup from which to restore your key, you will never again be able to decrypt any information encrypted to your key.
+In a server managed environment, you can, however, reconstruct your key if your administrator has implemented a key restoration policy for your company.

 - In the PGP Keys control box, click My Private Keys.